 Cost of Asphalt Shingles

 Asphalt shingle pricing is influenced somewhat by geography but mostly by regional differences in labor cost.
-Generally speaking, the average cost of asphalt shingle roofing is $.80 to $1.20 per square foot for the materials.
-For a medium-pitch roof, the average cost will be somewhere between $100 and $200 per square for the shingles alone.
+Generally speaking, the average cost of asphalt shingle roofing is $1.50 to $28 per square foot for the materials.
 Making asphalt shingles even more desirable is the fact that they can be applied directly over old shingles, providing the roof deck is in good condition.
 If there are already two or more shingle layers on your existing roof though, it is HIGHLY advisable to remove the old layers before applying new shingles.

 Asphalt shingle manufacturers are also adopting energy-saving, cool-roof technology to help reduce the amount of heat absorbed by the roof.
 Look for shingles with Energy Star ratings and you can significantly reduce the cost of cooling your home.